 Smart Cities

-The technology stack layers multiple systems.
+The smart city technology stack layers multiple systems.
 Sensing: networks of cameras, environmental sensors, traffic detectors, and LiDAR units collect real-time data about urban conditions.
 Communication: 5G and fiber networks transmit sensor data at the volume and latency needed for responsive systems.
 Analytics: machine learning models process sensor streams to detect patterns, predict demand, and optimize resource allocation.
 Actuation: connected systems (traffic signals, street lighting, energy grids, water systems) respond to analytical outputs automatically.

 Transportation is often the most visible smart city domain.
 AI-optimized traffic signals reduce congestion and emissions.
 Real-time transit information improves public transportation utilization.
 Autonomous vehicles and drones represent the autonomous mobility layer.
 Multimodal routing algorithms optimize across buses, bikes, ride-sharing, and walking to minimize commute times and environmental impact.